4 June, 2020

 The final step after a complete and thorough system diagnosis is recommendations for software developers who will finally know what to fix.
 However, that differs from project to project.

 4. My app was perfectly fine until we expanded it and added new functionalities.
 Now nothing seems to work and any changes take ages.
-My developers get angry and threaten to quit.
+My development team gets angry and threatens to quit.
 What’s going on?

 - You’ve built an app and the first version worked like a charm.
 Then you got feedback from end users that new features are needed.
-Suddenly, your developers seem to struggle.
+Suddenly, your development team seems to struggle.
 More and more often you hear that something “cannot be done”, “needs more time”, “something’s not right”.

 - Your developers are unhappy and want to quit projects that they’ve themselves built from scratch.
 You don’t understand why they are so frustrated.
 The whole situation is just unpleasant, and you’re scared you’re gonna lose your team.